Empire State Plaza: Transportation

 Crossing under the plaza is the South Mall Arterial, a short highway artery connecting to the Dunn Memorial Bridge.
 Construction of this highway destroyed many buildings of Albany's downtown.
 In the initial proposal, the highway was to go from Interstate 90 in North Greenbush (current exit 8 to NY Route 43), through Rensselaer, under the plaza, and connecting to the also-cancelled Mid-Crosstown Arterial, which would have extended from I-90 Exit 6, through the city, traveling underneath Washington Park, meeting with the South Mall Expressway in the process, and continuing on to the New York State Thruway at Exit 23.

 The current South Mall Arterial ends abruptly in a loop at Swan Street, with both eastbound and westbound lanes using the two outer portals of the four-portal tunnel leading under the plaza.
 (The inner two were to be express lanes to the Mid-Crosstown Arterial/SME interchange underneath the park.)
 The only evidence of the original Mid-Crosstown Arterial is the four level stack interchange for I-90 at present day US 9.

-Over 3,000 parking spaces take up much of the lower levels of the Main Platform.
+There are multiple parking lots within the lower levels of the Main Platform.

 There are several CDTA bus routes serving the plaza complex, including some with direct access to a bus station in the underground Concourse.
+Those routes that stop inside the plaza loop are: 214, 224, 233, 519, 523, 524, 525, 540, and 560.
+There are also 2 routes that stop at Madison Avenue outside the plaza, right in front of the NYS Library, routes 22 and 114.

 Concourse

-The Concourse is Albany's "Underground City" with food courts, a McDonald's restaurant, banks, a post office, a CDTA bus station, a visitor's center, and several retailers.
+The Concourse is Albany's "Underground City" with food courts, a former McDonald's restaurant, banks, a post office, a CDTA bus station, a visitor's center, and several retailers.
 The Concourse connects all buildings of the state plaza, and many state workers spend their lunch hour there.
 The Concourse also features various works of art and sculptures, part of the State collection of modern abstract art.